-GB rower and graduate in biology, Sara Parfett shares her advice on how rowers can support Invasive Species Week
+This year’s Invasive Species Week is from 16–22 May.
+GB rower and graduate in biology, Sara Parfett shares her advice on how rowers can support our native organisms

 An invasive species is a non-native biological organism, and its introduction can impact British plants, animals and their environment.
 Sometimes they can help native organisms, but they can also devastate entire ecosystems.

 To help protect the water sports we love, we can follow three simple steps when leaving the water:

 Check – our equipment and clothing for live organisms